Avaiga/taipy/README.md

 ### Running
 -----------
-To run the application you can either run localy with:
+To run the application you can either run locally with:
 ```
 $ flask run
 ```